Midwestern HomeLife

 Expert Tips

-Chill the dough for at least an hour before rolling into balls.
+• Chill the dough for at least an hour before rolling into balls.
 This will help keep the cookies from spreading.

 Recipe FAQs

-Why are my Mexican Wedding Cookies crumbly?
+Why are my Mexican Christmas cookies crumbly?

 Once the dough is chilled, it should be firm and easy to shape into round balls.
-If the dough seems dry, try adding tiny bits of water into it.
+If the dough seems dry, try adding tiny bits of water to it.
+If the baked cookies are too crumbly, they were most likely overbaked.
+Try baking the next batch for a couple less minutes.

 Why are my snowball cookies flat?